jhopson822/4-comma-Assigment_01/README.md

 ## Methodology
 [![4-comma][images-fig3]](https://example.com)

 *Figure 3.
-My first attempt at finding type 4 hairstyles for black women*
+My first attempt at finding type 4 hairstyles for black women(SmartHairAI)*

 For my process I began to look up different AI websites that would generate images and ones that specifically catered to hairstyles.
 The first website I used was called SmartHairAi.
 This website asked for a hair pattern, inspired by, persona, hair length and angle.
 I put in black 4c for a hair pattern, inspired by an African American,  persona as a woman , medium or long hair length and front face to show the full hair.
 Unfortunately, the hairstyles were not 4c and most of them weren't even 4 type hair.
 I did it multiple times and even one time I think I asked for too much and it gave me a result that seems like a white woman with red hair facing another way.
 For the next website it was called creator night cafe.
 This website lets me write whatever I can think of.
 Surprisingly after my last attempt i got a render with a model with 4c hair which i knew i was going in the right direction.
 I used two more websites that were similar to the last and not much had different results and was wondering if I would ever get good results.